 As an asset class, multi-family residential properties span a wide spectrum that technically includes all buildings containing at least two housing units, which are adjacent vertically or horizontally.
-Multi-family residential properties types include townhouses, condominiums and apartments, which share physical systems such as walls, roofs, heating and cooling, utilities or
+Multi-family residential property types include townhouses, condominiums and apartments, which share physical systems such as walls, roofs, heating and cooling, utilities or amenities.
+The real estate industry "grades" multi-family properties as Class A, B or C based on criteria such as age, quality, amenities, rent and location, among other factors.